Azathothas/Stars/README.md

 - [ErikMcClure/bad-licenses](https://github.com/ErikMcClure/bad-licenses) – A compendium of absurd "open-source" licenses.
 - [Escape-Technologies/awesome-graphql-security](https://github.com/Escape-Technologies/awesome-graphql-security) – A curated list of awesome GraphQL Security frameworks, libraries, software and resources
 - [FBlackBox/BlackBox](https://github.com/FBlackBox/BlackBox) – BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
 BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
+- [FigSystems/dalixOS](https://github.com/FigSystems/dalixOS) – An OS based on Linux which aims to have a UI with the quality of the early MacOS versions, and human readable file paths.
 - [HarvsG/WireGuardMeshes](https://github.com/HarvsG/WireGuardMeshes) – A text repo to feature-track WireGuard mesh software
 - [HolyBugx/HolyTips](https://github.com/HolyBugx/HolyTips) – A Collection of Notes, Checklists, Writeups on Bug Bounty Hunting and Web Application Security.
 - [HuaZoffice/Magisk_change-your-phone-model](https://github.com/HuaZoffice/Magisk_change-your-phone-model) – Change your phone model    Magisk改机型模块